malek-alhu/aziendeScrapper/README.md

 - This script uses exponential backoff retry logic to handle temporary network issues.
 - The script creates a separate process for scraping each ATECO code to improve performance.

+  **Disclaimer:**
+This script is provided for educational purposes only.
+The user is solely responsible for its usage and should adhere to ethical standards.
+The author assumes no responsibility for any misuse or unauthorized actions.

 I hope this README helps!
-Let me know if you have any questions.